Wktx/OrangeSolutions/README.md

 # Welcome to OrangeSolutions
-**OrangeSolutions** is a Patient-Volunteer Management System (PVM) that allows medical professionals to service patients remotely.
+**OrangeSolutions** is a Patient Management System that allows medical professionals to service patients remotely.

 ## Team Members